COGS18/COGS18.github.io/_build/materials/Exam-Prep/Final-Review.md

 Thank you to Tom for his original design of this course.

-Thank you to the TAs & IAs for all of their help thus Summer.
+Thank you to the TAs & IAs for all of their help this Summer.

 Thank you students for you time, effort and patience.